benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 }
 ```

-We might want to allow certain styles to be overridden, but others we might want to be unwritable.
+We might want to allow certain styles to be overridden, but others we might want to make it non-overridable.
 To do that, there are mainly 3 options:

 - Fight with specificity: Creating less or more specific selectors to define the precedence of styles, and using `!important` when we need to make a style unwritable (or we lost the precedence battle).
 - Custom class appliance algorithm: Having an algorithm that applies classes as one would expect.
 A common utility for this is [tailwind-merge](https://www.npmjs.com/package/tailwind-merge).
 Note that the order of classes in HTML doesn't matter, but in CSS it does.
 So the algorithm could remove conflicting classes or apply them in specific conditions.